MarkCondello/dev-notes/WP/AJAX/index.md

 ```

 ## JS implementation
 For the js implementation, its almost the same but we handle setting the path to the `wp-admin-ajax.php` using a wordpress function called localize script.
-Its here we can add the path in the site markup:
+Its here where we can add the path in the site markup:
 `localize('site_script', ['ajaxurl' => admin_url( 'admin-ajax.php' ),]`

 Here is the markup used in this demo: